WMA Statement on the Right of Rehabilitation of Victims of Torture

 The World Medical Association notes with grave concern the continued use of torture in many countries throughout the world.

-The WMA reaffirms its total condemnation of all form of torture, and other cruel, inhuman or degrading treatment or punishment, as defined by the UN Convention Against Torture (CAT, 1984).
+The WMA reaffirms its total condemnation of all form of torture, and other cruel, inhuman or degrading treatment or punishment, as defined by the United Nations Convention Against Torture (CAT, 1984).
 Torture is one of the gravest violations of international human rights law and has devastating consequences for victims, their families and society as a whole.
 Torture causes severe physical and mental injuries and is a crime absolutely prohibited under international law.

 The WMA reaffirms its policies adopted previously, namely: